-- You should give yourself a shot right away if you start to have a severe allergic reaction.
+- Give yourself a shot right away if you start to have a severe allergic reaction.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- This medicine might come with an autoinjector trainer and separate trainer instructions for use.
-Practice first with your autoinjector trainer before you have an allergy emergency to make sure you are ready to use the real autoinjector.
-The EpiPen® autoinjector trainer is gray and does not contain any medicine or needle.
+- This medicine might come with an autoinjector trainer so you can practice giving the medicine before you have an actual allergic reaction.
+The autoinjector trainer is gray (for EpiPen® or EpiPen Jr®) or beige (for Adrenaclick®) and does not contain any medicine or needle.

 - You may inject the medicine through your clothing, if you need to.

 - Some liquid will remain in the autoinjector after the medicine has been injected.
 This medicine cannot be reused.
-Throw away the autoinjector after you have used it.
+Give your used autoinjector to your healthcare provider when you seek medical care.

 - Carry this medicine with you at all times for emergency use in case you have a severe allergic reaction.